Brighton (Qld)

 Table Chart PROFILE FAQ

-Brighton has a typical household mix, with a higher-than-average median household size
+Brighton has a typical household mix, with a fairly typical median household size

-Family households account for 73.0% of all households, including 34.7% couples with children, 24.8% couples without children, and 12.3% single parent families.
-Non-family households constitute the remaining 27.0%, with lone person households at 24.8% and group households comprising 2.1%.
-The median household size is 2.6 people, larger than the Greater Brisbane average of 2.5.
+Family households constitute 73.0% of all households, including 34.7% couples with children, 24.8% couples without children, and 12.3% single parent families.
+Non-family households account for the remaining 27.0%, with lone person households at 24.8% and group households comprising 2.1%.
+The median household size is 2.6 people, aligning with the Greater Brisbane average.

 Frequently Asked Questions - Households